 - What the Robot Saw

 Things Amy’s been teaching lately:

 Algorithmic bias & visibility.
 Computer vision and machine learning based inference for video art.
-Contemporary expanded cinema; Visual performance history and practice; abstract cinema history; history and practice of process-based/programming-based digital media art.
+Contemporary expanded cinema; Machine learning as part of real-time audiovisual systems for performance and installation; Visual performance history and practice; abstract cinema history; history and practice of process-based/programming-based digital media art.